scranton/scranton.github.io/_posts/2019-05-06-flagger_and_supergloo.md

 App Mesh installation from GKE or AWS respectively.
 Those are good managed offerings, but they do limit your choices to the versions and configurations they currently support.

-SuperGloo provides a great abstraction and management layer to help applications leverage one or more Service Meshes without needing to get deep into the weeds of the huge API surface area of any one of the meshes like Istio or App Mesh.
+SuperGloo provides a great abstraction and management layer to help extensions leverage one or more Service Meshes without needing to get deep into the weeds of the huge API surface area of any one of the meshes like Istio or App Mesh.
 SuperGloo makes it easy for applications to use just what they need of the underlying meshes.
 That helps with adoption on Service Meshes based on the feedback I've heard, that is, many are currently experimenting with